 - Stylish stainless steel finish

-Sharp Carousel® has been a leading model in the world of microwave ovens for decades and continues to lead the world of electronic cooking appliances.
-The Sharp SMC1585BS microwave oven with convection cooking has a timeless brushed stainless steel finish and offers a simple to use format with premium results every time.
+As a result, Sharp Carousel® has been a leading model in the world of microwave ovens for decades and continues to lead the world of electronic cooking appliances.
+Therefore the Sharp SMC1585BS microwave oven with convection cooking has a timeless brushed stainless steel finish and offers a simple to use format with premium results every time.

 This efficient, 900-watt unit, although not as feature-packed as some of our other models, does utilize leading microwave technology to assure you get optimal results from your cooking.